 Questions and Answers

 Why do I know that company name?

 Thresher & Glenny has been tailors and outfitters for over three hundred years.
 Today’s business takes its name from Richard Thresher who took over the firm in 1780.
 Thresher & Glenny is also well known throughout the old commonwealth countries, as they are a key supplier of legal wear from Barristers’ wigs through to gowns, shirts, collars and cuffs.
 As recently as the 1990s it was a thriving and respected business among the City and legal worlds.
 Since then it has been serving the legal world quietly but efficiently and has a small and loyal following.

 When was the company founded?

-Thresher & Glenny was founded in London in the Strand in 1683, during the reign of Charles II, the Merry Monarch.
+Thresher & Glenny can trace its origins to London in the Strand in 1683, during the reign of Charles II, the Merry Monarch.